Today's Articles

 Born in Louisville, KY, Thompson was the youngest of three children born to a businessman and schoolteacher.
 His father died in an auto accident when he was 13, and he was sent to live with relatives who influenced him through exposure to art and jazz.
 After high school graduation in 1955, Thompson went back to Louisville, finding work as a department store window decorator.
 He soon won a scholarship to the University of Louisville’s Hite Art Institute.
 There, his artistic style shifted from large-scale, gestural abstract to more figurative expressionism.

-In 1958, a summer stay in Provincetown, MA, further influenced his craft.
-He moved to New York a year later.
-His first exhibition at the Delaney Street Museum came about within his first year there, and by then, Thompson had developed what would be his signature style.
+A summer stay in Provincetown, MA, in 1958 further influenced his craft.
+A year later, he moved to New York.
+His first exhibition at the Delaney Street Museum came about within his first year there, and by then, Thompson had developed his signature style.

 After his marriage to Carol Plenda in 1960, the two left for Europe for two-and-a-half years.
 He received a Walter Gutman Foundation Grant and a John Hay Whitney Fellowship.
 In 1963, upon returning to New York, he joined the Martha Jackson Gallery; all of his shows broke attendance records.